 The best juice you can prepare for yourself will include fruits and vegetables.
 Try making a Green Goddess Juice once and you’ll never be able to drink packaged juice again.
 Choose juicing ingredients that are colorful, fresh and organic when possible.
 Clean them thoroughly and drink the juice as soon as possible.

 Commercial bread and wraps contain high levels of sugar and sodium.
 Most are made using white wheat flour that is low in fiber.
 As a result, it metabolizes quickly, leading to a rapid rise in blood sugar levels.
 Limiting the amount of white flour in your diet results in lessening the sugar in your diet.

 This doesn’t mean you’ll never enjoy another sandwich.
 Instead, try wrapping your sandwich contents in a leaf.
 Lettuces such as Boston or Red Leaf serve as excellent sandwich wraps.
 Collard greens are also terrific for a falafel sandwich or contents equally as hardy.
 These will provide a fresh flavor to an otherwise boring white bread sandwich.

 Experiment With Yogurt Alternatives

-To be completely certain of... what's in your yogurt, you could consider making your own.Continue to 5 of 5 below.
+To be completely certain of what's in it, you could make your own yogurt.Continue to 5 of 5 below.

 05 of 05